Are Applications Being Accepted? YES

 How do we get started?

-- Applications are accepted from lenders through our local offices year round
+- Applications are accepted from lenders through USDA local offices year round

 - Interested borrowers should inquire about the program with their lender